-Opening Address by Mr Teo Chee Hean, Deputy Prime Minister & Coordinating Minister for National Security, at the Official Opening of the 39th Asean Inter-Parliamentary Assembly (AIPA) General Assembly at The Raffles City Convention Centre on 4 September 2018.
+Opening Address by DPM and Coordinating Minister for National Security, Teo Chee Hean, at the Official Opening of the 39th Asean Inter-Parliamentary Assembly (AIPA) General Assembly on 4 September 2018 at Raffles City Convention Centre.

 “Towards a More Cohesive, Connected, Creative and Climate-Resilient ASEAN”

 President of the ASEAN Inter-Parliamentary Assembly, Speaker Tan Chuan-Jin

 A very warm welcome to all of you to Singapore for the 39th ASEAN Inter-Parliamentary Assembly (or AIPA) General Assembly.
 I speak to you this morning also as a fellow Member of Parliament, a member of the Parliament of Singapore, one of AIPA’s constituents.
 It is always a pleasure when we get together as one ASEAN family.